nus-cs2103-AY2223S2/tp/docs/team/shijiaao.md

 * **Tests**: Added tests to the classes and methods that I wrote, including new methods in existing classes.
   * Full account of test methods are in the RepoSense Link in the `Code contributed` section.
-  * Reached a minimum of 77.78% and a maximum of 100% coverage on the classes I added. (change)
+  * Reached a minimum of 80% coverage on the classes I added.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2223s2.github.io/tp-dashboard/?search=shijiaao&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2023-02-17)